 Hike to Natural Area Reserve (45 min)

-Hike back to parking lot (1.5 hour)
+Hike back to the parking lot (1.5 hours)

 ***Overall time may vary depending on how the day plays out.
 You may leave when needed.

 Note: Google/ Apple maps may try to guide you to the West side entrance to the state park.
 We are located on the other side of the point.
 We are at the dead end of Farrington Highway past Dillingham Airfield.